The transcendence of $\mathrm{e}$ via formal power series: Abstract

 \section{Abstract}

-We remind the classical analytical proof of the transcendence of~$\mathrm{e}$ due to Hilbert.
-Then, using formal power series, we give two algebraic semiformal proofs of this result.
-The first proof is a~specialization of the proof of the Lindemann--Weierstrass theorem found by Beukers, B\'ezivin and Robba \cite{beuk_al}.
-The second proof uses improper integrals of formal power series and is due to this author.
-We explain what ``semiformal'' means.
+We review Hilbert's classical analytical proof of the transcendence of the number $\mathrm{e}$.
+Then, we show how this result can be obtained algebraically by means of formal power series (FPS).
+We give two proofs of the transcendence of $\mathrm{e}$ based on FPS.
+The first of them is a~specialization of the 1990 proof by Beukers, B\'ezivin and Robba of the Lindemann--Weierstrass theorem.
+The second proof is due to this author and is an adaptation of Hilbert's argument to FPS.